JmSambajon/group5-project/README.md

 - *Our models are not accurate at predicting the winner of the NBA championships.*

-**Next Steps**
+**Next Steps:**

 Future Recommended analysis:

-- Refine data source by performing data cleaning to remove nuances that could affect the modeling result.
+- *Refine data source by performing data cleaning to remove nuances that could affect the modeling result.*

-- Explore Field Goal Attempt instead of Field Goal Made.
+- *Explore Field Goal Attempt instead of Field Goal Made.*

-- Perform multiple predictors.
+- *Perform multiple predictors.*

-- Limited to only 5 seasons of data.
-With more funding, more season data can be obtained from NBA API
+- *Limited to only 5 seasons of data.
+With more funding, more season data can be obtained from NBA API.*

-All deliverables can be found using the links below:

 ## Resources